Vyral/base-template/_posts/2018-05-31-the-truth-about-who-pays-commission-fees.md

   - Real Estate
 excerpt: >-
   Who is responsible for paying the listing agent’s commission fees in a real estate transaction?
-What about the buyer agent’s?
+What about the buyer's agent?
 The answer might surprise you.
 The truth is that both of these commission fees are paid by one party.
 So does this responsibility fall on the buyer or the seller?
 To find out, watch this short video.